Street fires burn in Hong Kong amid running battles between protesters and police

 Protests were sparked in June by planned legislation, since withdrawn, that would have allowed the extradition of suspected criminals to mainland China.
 But they have since expanded into a broader pro-democracy movement.

-Reprioting by Alun John, Jessie Pang, Anne Marie Roantree, Donny Kwok, Angie Teo, Twinnie Siu, Sumeet Chatterjee, David Kirton, James Pomfret and Poppy McPherson; Writing by Nick Macfie; Editing by Kim Coghill
+Reprioting by Alun John, Jessie Pang, Anne Marie Roantree, Donny Kwok, Angie Teo, Twinnie Siu, Sumeet Chatterjee, David Kirton, James Pomfret and Poppy McPherson; Writing by Nick Macfie; editing by Kim Coghill and Jason Neely